jkingsman/Nobody.live/README.md

 ## Architecture

 A worker script (`scanner.py`) loops through the Twitch API's list of streams and spins until it inserts all streamers it finds matching the search criteria (default zero viewers), then it starts again.
-These streamers are pruned after a set number of seconds (`SECONDS_BEFORE_RECORD_EXPIRATION`) on the assumption that someone will view them and then they won't have zero viewers any more so should not be served for too long.
+These stale streams are pruned after a fresh reload occurs on the assumption that someone will view them and then they won't have zero viewers any more so should not be served for too long; we'll pick them back up on the next load if they're still viewerless.

 Environment variables needed for _both_ scanner and app: